DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: More Ablation Studies

 \section{More Ablation Studies}

-We conduct additional ablation studies on (1) the simulator implementation, (2) random seeds used in training dual policy, (3) the number of message-passing rounds per episode, and (4) the inclusion of pre-training stages on \textsc{Placeto}.
-We aim to evaluate the performance and training efficiency of our three-stage training approach with dual policy design compared with alternatives.
+We conduct additional ablation studies on (1) the simulator implementation, (2) random seeds used in training the dual policy, (3) the number of message-passing rounds per episode, and (4) the inclusion of pre-training stages for \textsc{Placeto}.
+We aim to evaluate the performance and training efficiency of our three-stage training approach with a dual-policy design compared with alternatives.